appmasker/plugin-pipeline/README.md

 # Plugin Pipeline
-A dockerfile for assembling custom Caddy builds
+A dockerfile for assembling custom Caddy builds.

+We push a tar file to github so that it can be downloaded elsewhere.

 ## Build tar file